anaemia in cancer

 • Bleeding

-• Mechanism of anaemia can be disease-related, therapy related or concomitant factors.
+• Mechanisms of anaemia can be disease-related, therapy-related or concomitant factors.

 • Disease-related mechanism can be due to production of cytokines or other factors like bone marrow infiltration.

-• Treatment-related mechanism can be due to chemotherapy, radiotherapy or other drugs.
+• Treatment-related mechanisms can be due to chemotherapy, radiotherapy or other drugs.
 It can be transient or sustained.

-• Most common symptoms of anemia in cancer is fatigue.
+• The most common symptom of anaemia in cancer is fatigue.

-• Different studies have shown decreased survival with cancer disease with presence of anaemia.
+• Different studies have shown decreased survival with cancer disease with the presence of anaemia.

-• However, anaemia can also indicate advanced disease in hematological malignancies.
+• However, anaemia can also indicate advanced disease in haematological malignancies.

-• Anaemia can cause decrease in effect of chemotherapy and radiotherapy due to tissue hypoxia.
+• Anaemia can occur in the effect of chemotherapy and radiotherapy due to tissue hypoxia.

 • Complete blood count